 The access standards contained in the Gore District Council Subdivision and Land Development Bylaw (the Bylaw) apply to this proposal.
-The Council's Roading Asset Manager, Mr Murray Hasler, has reviewed the application, and a summary of his assessment is provided below.
+The Council's Senior Roading Operations Officer, Mr Murray Hasler, has reviewed the application and the further information responses received on the 09/02/2024, and the 20/02/2024.

-As the vehicle crossing will provide access to a total of five lots, including the proposed additional lot; the Applicant will be required to upgrade the existing vehicle crossing by constructing reinforced concrete between the back of the existing concrete footpath and the property boundary, in accordance with Diagram R03 contained in the Bylaw.
-The recommendation of Mr Hasler will be included as a condition of consent, which has been accepted by the applicant as forming part of the proposal.
+Mr Hasler advised the existing vehicle crossing will need to be extended to include reinforced concrete from the back of the existing footpath to the property boundary, by the applicant, in accordance with Diagram R03 contained in the Bylaw.
+The applicant has agreed to upgrade the driveway prior to the issue of a building consent for the property.
+The recommendations of Mr Hasler will be included as conditions of consent, which have been accepted by the applicant as forming part of the proposal.